robert-zaremba/nep-136-fungible-token/README.md

 In asynchronous environment like NEAR, an external smart contract call execution is happening in a new, isolated routine once the originating call finished and all state changes have been committed.
 This eliminates the reentrancy - any call from external smart contract back to the originating smart contract (`A->B->A`) is isolated from the originating smart-contract.
 The attack vector is limited and essentially it's "almost" reduced to other attacks happening in separate transaction.
 Almost - because a user still need to manage the callbacks.

+### Handling not accepted calls

+If a recipient of `transfer_call` fails, we would like to preserve the tokens from being lost.
+For that, a token MAY implement pattern developed by NEP-110:  to  sending tokens through `transfer_call`, append a `handle_token_received` callback promise to the `on_ft_receive` call.
+This callback will check if the previous one was successful, and if not, it will rollback the transfer.

+You can check the NEP-110 `handle_token_received` [implementation](https://github.com/miohtama/advanced-fungible/blob/master/contract/token/src/token.rs#L351).

 ### Metadata

 NEP-110 stores metadata on chain, and sets the final structure for the metadata: